Quickstart

 }])

 The --save flag persists writes to the file on disk.
-Without it, exec is read-only by default — your script can experiment freely without modifying the workbook.
+Without it, exec is non-persistent by default: your script can modify the live workbook session, recalculate, lint, and inspect the result, but the local workbook file is not overwritten.

 Next steps